adelhult/hylla/README.md

 ## :computer: Usage

-It's often easier to learn by looking at a few examples instead of **[reading documentation]()**.
+It's often easier to learn by looking at a few examples instead of **[reading documentation](https://github.com/adelhult/hylla/wiki)**.
 In this very simple example below a project named *amazing_project* is created.
-This means that Hylla automatically creates a directory with the same name but also a README.md documentation file.
+This means that Hylla automatically creates a directory but also a README.md documentation file.

 ```
 hylla new amazing_project